jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 layout: post
 title: Upgrading BeagleBone Black Systems
 description: "Implementing a simple upgrade strategy for deployed BBB systems"
-date: 2015-11-19 18:40:00
+date: 2015-11-20 09:25:00
 categories: beaglebone
 tags: [linux, beaglebone, upgrade]
 ---

 A simple upgrade strategy for deployed BeagleBone Black systems running off the *eMMC*.

-Sample implementation scripts can be found in this [github project][bbb-upgrader]
+A sample implementation can be found on [github][bbb-upgrader].

 This is a work in progress.

 ### Background

-The core idea is nothing new.
+The core idea is nothing radical.
 There will be two *rootfs* partitions, one active and potentially **read-only** and the other inactive and not mounted.

 The upgrade will mount and install the new *rootfs* on the non-active partition and then make whatever changes are necessary to let the bootloader know which partition to use on the next boot.